aws-samples/lambda-refarch-fileprocessing/WELL-ARCHITECTED.md

 ##### Notes

 >* Our example utilizes infrastructure as code and includes a simple pipeline that will build and deploy within an individual account and to an individual environment.
-However the nature of this example means it can be deployed many times it's possible.
+However the nature of this example means it can be deployed multiple times with different configurations.
 You can for example deploy a staging pipeline that would watch a development branch and deploy and changes to the Staging application stack.
 You could also deploy a production pipeline stack that watches the master branch and merges here will trigger a production release.
 >
 >* For this example a rollout mechanism would involve adopting either a Blue / Green deployment strategy with you controlling which input bucket a particular user hits .
 Alternatively for application business logic only changes these could be tested by having a notification invoke an alternate version of a lambda under specific conditions.